7 Ways to Automate Your Airbnb Cleaning

 Sharing your Google calendar with your cleaner

-The second option is to sync your Airbnb calendar with your Google calendar and share it with your cleaner.
+The third option is to sync your Airbnb calendar with your Google calendar and share it with your cleaner.
 Now, this is a bit trickier to set up than adding your cleaner as a co-host, but it’s a better option if you don’t want to give them access to your listing.
 Here’s how to do it.

 - Go to ‘Host’ on Airbnb and click ‘Calendar’.